safimoh1993-star/MNIST-Classification-using-TensorFlow/README.md

-# 🖊️ MNIST Handwritten Digit Classification
+# 🖊️ MNIST Classification using TensorFlow

 ## 🌟 Overview
 This educational project demonstrates the classification of handwritten digits (0–9) using **TensorFlow and Keras**.